 Ireland’s gas network is a vital national asset that generates over 50% of Ireland’s electricity.
-Today, more than 680,000 Irish homes rely on the gas network to provide safe, reliable, flexible and affordable energy to meet their heating, cooking and power needs.
+Today, more than 680,000 Irish homes rely on the gas network to provide safe and reliable energy to meet their heating, cooking and power needs.
 By gradually replacing natural gas with renewable, carbon neutral and ultimately zero carbon gases, such as biomethane and hydrogen, these same homes and more will be powered by increasingly cleaner energy.

 Increased Thermal Bridging Factor performance